datahenrycom/datahenrycom/README.md

 # Henry Cerpa Márquez
 ### 👨🏽‍💼 Data Science Consultant

-- Graduated in industrial engineering.
+- Graduated as Industrial Engineer.
 - Dash framework expert.
 - Job experience of 6 years in data wrangling, statistical analysis and visualization.
 - Knowledge in numerical simulation with different techniques using python libraries.
-- Familiarity with Power BI, SQL and agile methodologies like Scrum.
+- Familiarity with Tableu, Power BI, SQL and agile methodologies like Scrum.
 - Passionate about artificial intelligence developments

 ## 🛠️ Skills